Abinojii Mikanah

 On April 25, 2024, Council formally approved the re-naming of Bishop Grandin Boulevard and Grandin Street by approving a by-law change.

-The City will formally mark the renaming at ceremonies guided by Elders in June.
+The City formally marked the renaming at a ceremony guided by Elders in June of 2024.